 Where a treater operates a quality management system which complies with BS EN ISO 9001 Quality Management Systems and can demonstrate that his process reliably achieves the requirements of the specification, analysis of each batch of wood is not necessary.
-Once a pattern of consistent specification compliance has been established, (known as the safe relationship), chemical analysis to demonstrate continuing compliance should be undertaken at 6 monthly intervals.
+Once a pattern of consistent specification compliance has been established, (known as the safe relationship), chemical analysis to demonstrate continuing compliance should be undertaken at 6 monthly intervals unless for thinner components in UC3, a derogation from penetration requirements is shown in Table 5.

 This process is used under the WPA Benchmark Approved Treater scheme.
 Individual treated wood products certificated under the scheme are verified as being compliant with this code of practice - for either 15 or 30 years desired service life.
-Details of this and other quality schemes operated by the WPA are at www.thewpa.org.uk/quality-schemes.
+Details of this and other quality schemes operated by the WPA are at www.thewpa.org.uk/ quality-schemes.